Protecting the marine environment

 The Green Award is globally recognized within the oil and shipping sectors and Green Award certified ships are identified in safety-promoting organizations such as Equasis, Rightship and the Lloyds Ship Index.

 “Companies with vessels enrolled in the Green Award benefit from an enhanced image in the eyes of charterers and other stakeholders in the shipping industry,” says Jan.
 “Recent studies have shown that certified ships perform better in inspections than those that are not enrolled in the program.
 Companies in the scheme are also incentivized to be innovative and invest in technology in order to improve their performance and stay ahead of the game.”

-At 30 ports worldwide, Green Award vessels receive a considerable reduction in port dues, an added benefit of being a good performer.
+At 38 ports worldwide, Green Award vessels receive a considerable reduction in port dues, and 64 service providing companies from various sectors of the marine Industry offer incentives, an added benefit of being a good performer.
 A number of marine service suppliers, such as ship chandlers, also reduce their prices for companies that have achieved Green Award status.

 Personal and professional commitment

 Jan recalls his reaction when Thenamaris enrolled its first ship in the Green Award scheme in 1997.
 “I was impressed that a representative from the Safety & Quality department of Thenamaris back then was present during every single audit.
 This demonstrated Thenamaris’ commitment to improving the performance of the vessels it managed.”

 Since that first audit, Jan comments that: “Thenamaris has made great improvements in its operating systems, its organizational structure, roles and responsibilities, and its on board policies and procedures.”